 In celebration of International Year of Chemistry (IYC), the University of Waterloo's Department of Chemistry and the Faculty of Science encouraged chemistry educators and enthusiasts worldwide to adopt an element and artistically interpret that element.
 The project created a periodic table as a mosaic of science and art, with interactive apps available for android and iPhone.
 Visit the Periodic Table Project to find out more!

-Celebrate 2019 as the International Year of the Periodic Table by investigating the discovery of the elements.
-This project consists of a website resource, posters for high school classrooms, and a mural in the Science Teaching Complex.
+We celebrated 2019 as the International Year of the Periodic Table by investigating the discovery of the elements.
+This project consists of a website resource, posters for high school classrooms, and an exhibit in the Science Teaching Complex on campus.
 Explore more at the Timeline website.

 The Faculty of Science is proud of our strong ties with the Perimeter Institute for Theoretical Physics.
 Perimeter’s award-winning outreach team brings science to life and raises scientific literacy through classroom resources, public lectures, teacher workshops, an educator network, and a summer school where students interact with Perimeter researchers.
 For more information, visit the Perimeter Institute Outreach page.